Testing in high-dimensional spiked models: Contour integral representation

 Strictly speaking, the deformation of the contour is not continuous because $\mathcal{K}_{+}$ does not approach\ $\mathcal{K}_{-}$ at $-\infty$.
 In particular, in contrast to the original contour, the deformed one is not \textquotedblleft closed\textquotedblright\ at $-\infty$.
-Nevertheless, such an \textquotedblleft opening up\textquotedblright\ at $-\infty$ does not lead to the change of the value of the integral because the integrand converges fast to zero by absolute value as $\operatorname{Re}z\rightarrow-\infty$.
+Nevertheless, such an \textquotedblleft opening up\textquotedblright\ at $-\infty$ does not lead to the change of the value of the integral because the integrand converges fast to zero in absolute value as $\operatorname{Re}z\rightarrow-\infty$.

-\begin{remark} In the event of asymptotically negligeable probability that the deformed contour $\mathcal{K}$ does not encircle all $\lambda_{j},$ we not only loose the equality (\ref{Laplace form}) but also face the difficulty that function $g(z)$ ceases to be well defined as the definition of $g_{II}(z)$ contains a logarithm of a non-positive number.
-To eliminate any ambiguity, if such an event holds we shall redefine $g_{II}(z)$ as unity. \end{remark}
+\begin{remark} In the event of asymptotically negligible probability that the deformed contour $\mathcal{K}$ does not encircle all $\lambda_{j},$ we not only lose the equality (\ref{Laplace form}) but also face the difficulty that function $g(z)$ ceases to be well defined as the definition of $g_{\mathrm{e}}(z)$ contains a logarithm of a non-positive number.
+To eliminate any ambiguity, if such an event holds we shall redefine $g_{\mathrm{e}}(z)$ as unity. \end{remark}

 For REG$_{0}$ and CCA, let

 and let